FusionAuth/fusionauth-site/_drafts/auth0-and-fusionauth-a-tale-of-two-solutions.md

 * On-Premise and Private Cloud Deployments
 * User Search and User Management Interfaces

-And then we both go farther to provide the extras that make a difference for the people who actually use our services, the customer:
+And then we both go farther to provide the extras that keep customer accounts secure such as:
 * Brute-Force Hack Detection
 * Password Strength Settings
 * Secure Single Sign-On